joaquin021/CKA/04-KubernetesObjectManagement.md

 ### kubectl exec

 `kubectl exec` can be used to run commands inside containers.
-Keep in mind that, in order for a command to succeed, the necessary software must exist within the containter to run it.
+Keep in mind that, in order for a command to succeed, the necessary software must exist within the container to run it.
 If the pod has only one container, it's unnecessary specify the container name with `-c`.
 ```bash
 kubectl exec <pod-name> -c <container-name> -- <command>